ddols/Structural-genome-annotation-workflow/README.md

 # Prerequisites

-To run this worklow you will surely need to install `conda` or `mamba`, a tool for package and environment management.
+To run this workflow, you will surely need to install `conda` or `mamba`, a tool for package and environment management.
 When visiting [conda’s webpage](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html), you will see that there are different installers available.
 Anyone will